SaaS (Software as a Service)

 Sennheiser is a manufacturer of audio technology focusing on the development and production of microphones, headphones and application products such as headsets for PCs and call centres.

 Routing decisions are made based on the current service level for a particular service, as measured on a second-by-second basis.

 SfB (Skype for Business)

 Skype for Business is a client/server architecture that provides an efficient unified communications solution.
 Skype for Business can be used within a single organization, across organizational boundaries and with outside individuals.
 The client interface offers the same look and feel across device platforms and provides real-time presence information, including the user’s picture, availability and location.
 Professional teamwork is supported by commonly used channels such as calls, audio and video web conferencing, instant messaging (IM), file transfer, desktop sharing, voicemail, whiteboards and e-mail.

-Control Panel is the graphical administration interface for Skype for Business Server.
-An administrator account ("CsAdministrator" role) is used to perform central administration tasks.
-Settings configured for a SfB user in Control Panel are synchronized with AD.
+The Control Panel is the graphical administration interface for Skype for Business Server.
+With an administrator access (role “CsAdministrator”) central administration tasks are done.
+Settings for an SfB user in the Control Panel are synchronised to AD.

 PowerShell is a command shell and scripting language for administering and managing Skype for Business Server instead of using the GUI-based Skye for Business Server Control Panel.